How To Tap Into Your Intuition (The Ultimate Guide)

 - The Universe works behind the scenes to set everything in motion.
 It communicates back to you in the form of messages, synchronicities, and most importantly, your own intuition.
 Being in the vibration of what you desire allows you to receive these signs and inner nudges with clarity.
 (In contrast, being in a state of stress, worry, and anger will cause you to miss these signs and feelings.)

 - Then, you take inspired action based on the communication the Universe has given you.
-This leads you on the path straight to your dreams and desires.
+This leads you on your path forward.

 The art of manifestation is the art of learning how to communicate with the Universe.
 You communicate every single day through your vibration.
 The Universe communicates back to you through your own intuition.